Barolo shearwater: Description

 Features that distinguish the Barolo shearwater from the Manx shearwater and other North Atlantic Puffinus species include the pale face, silvery panel in the upperwings, shorter more rounded wings, and blue feet.
 As well as the pale face with the darkly contrasting eye.

 Distribution

-The Barolo shearwater breeds on the Azores, Desertas, Savage and Canary islands.
+The Barolo shearwater breeds on the Azores, Desertas, Savage and Canary Islands.
 The largest colony, of 1400 pairs, occurs on the Selvagen Islands.
 The non-breeding range is the tropical and sub-tropic northeast Atlantic.

 Behaviour

-The Barolo shearwater feeds in the upper 15m of the water column, which is similar to the closely related Audubon's shearwater Puffinus lherminieri of the western Atlantic and Caribbean Sea.
+The Barolo shearwater feeds in the upper 15m of the water column, which is similar to the closely related Sargasso shearwater Puffinus lherminieri of the western Atlantic and Caribbean Sea.
 Barolo shearwaters do not have a preferred time of day to forage or rest and they may hunt for food during either day or night, although they seem to be more ready to fly in the daylight hours.
 They feed mainly on fish and cephalopods, with Argonauta argo being the most common cephalopod taken in the Azores but also being part of a diverse selection of cephalopod prey, while the fish taken were almost exclusively Phycis spp.